dailymotion/vast-client-js/docs/api/vast-tracker.md

 ### trackNotViewableImpression(macro) <a name='tracknotviewableimpression'></a>

-Reports the viewable impression URI.
+Reports the Notviewable impression URI.
 Will report the following URI:

 - All `<NotViewable>` URI from the `<InLine>` and `<Wrapper>` tracking elements

+This method should be use when the ad meets criteria for NotViewable impression as describe in [MRC Viewable Ad Impression Guidelines](https://www.iab.com/wp-content/uploads/2015/06/MRC-Viewable-Ad-Impression-Measurement-Guideline.pdf)

 #### Parameters